Core Concepts

 });Queue Types:

-quorum(default) - Better durability and high-availability via Raft consensusclassic- Traditional queues for non-durable, exclusive, or priority queue use cases
+quorum(default) - Better durability and high-availability via Raft consensus (always durable, do not support exclusive, auto-deleting, or priority queues)classic- Traditional queues for non-durable, exclusive, auto-deleting, or priority queue use cases

 Messages